-The FY 2022 Annual Plan incorporates HUD's current reporting requirements as detailed in the HUD Form 50900.
+The FY 2023 Annual Plan incorporates HUD's current reporting requirements as detailed in the HUD Form 50900, which was updated in 2021.
 Over the course of PHA's participation in the MTW program, the Annual Plan elements have been restructured and modified as needed to comply with HUD's evolving program requirements.